tomcatmew/car_RL_AI/README.md

 ### Successful Train
 Now the new track contains, left 90, right 90, left 180 (2x left 90), right 180 (2x right 90), and straight road at the beginning. \
-Agents could quickly adapts the all possible situations and weights are optimized to deal all kinds of turns. \
+Agents could quickly adapts the all possible situations and weights are optimized to handle all kinds of turns. \
 ![](images/all_possible2.png)
 ```
 Step: 200000.